Hello Spring!

 Summary

 Dampness is one of the most important health problems today effecting a lot of people.
 It mainly involves our digestive system.
 Poor dietary habits and life style choices contribute to it.
 In addition, poorly functioning Lungs and the Kidneys can add to the problem.
 They can often be prevented with awareness toward what and how we eat and how we live.
 Of course, avoiding all the things that caused the problem is essential.
-No wonder people for thousands of years have put a big emphasis on the importance of diet and life style (3).
+It is no surprise people for thousands of years put a big emphasis on the importance of diet and life style (3).

 Note: I capitalized some words in the post.
 In Chinese Medicine, words that are associated with additional Chinese medicine theories/functions are capitalized to differentiate them from their Western meanings.